tashapiro/superhero-comics/README.md

 # Superheroes & Villains

-This project collects data using the **[Superhero API](https://www.superheroapi.com/)** to explore individual comic book character backgrounds.
-Data was compiled using R (httr & jsonlite packages), code for data collection process can be found [here](https://github.com/tashapiro/superhero-comics/blob/main/code/superhero-api-data-collection.R).

 ## Data

-Data dictionary can be found [here](https://github.com/tashapiro/superhero-comics/blob/main/data/README.md).

 Information collected from **[Superhero API](https://www.superheroapi.com/)**.
 The dataset contains biographical information about each comic book character (e.g. name, place of birth, species), character associaitions (e.g. affiliations, relatives), as well as power stat information scaled from 0-100 (e.g. strength, durability, intelligence).
+Data was compiled using R (httr & jsonlite packages), code for data collection process can be found [here](https://github.com/tashapiro/superhero-comics/blob/main/code/superhero-api-data-collection.R).

 Characters are from various different comic book publishers, including but not limited to DC Comics, Marvel Comics, and Dark Horse comics  The data consists of a total of 731 different characters.

+Data dictionary can be found [here](https://github.com/tashapiro/superhero-comics/blob/main/data/README.md).

 ## Visualization Gallery